 A Toolkit for Leaders and Facilitators

-Date To Be Announced | Location To Be Announced | Go to Online Registration & Payment
+June 4-5, 2019 | Portland, OR | Go to Online Registration & Payment

+Brandeis University researcher Jody Hoffer Gittell has developed a theory, Relational Coordination, that identifies 7 dimensions of communication and relationship that support effective collaboration.
+Extensive research in multiple industries shows that higher levels of Relational Coordination are associated with higher levels of quality; efficiency; customer/client/patient satisfaction; workforce satisfaction, well-being and resilience; and organizational learning and innovation.
 In this 1.5-day workshop you will learn through your own first-hand experience a variety of interventions to improve relational coordination, with the goal of enhancing systemness and improving performance.
 You will learn methods for:

-- making interdependence visible and manageable,
+- making interdependence visible, discussable and manageable,

 - establishing trust and shared purpose between individuals and/or workgroups,